 Executive Vice President; JSTOR Managing Director

-Prior to joining ITHAKA, Ms. Brown was the president of Oxford University Press, USA, where she spent most of her professional career.
+Prior to joining ITHAKA, Laura was the president of Oxford University Press, USA, where she spent most of her professional career.
 She has led a variety of publishing divisions, including scholarly, professional, reference, trade, and textbooks operations, and helped Oxford to make the transition to digital publishing.
-Currently an overseer of the University of Pennsylvania libraries, Ms. Brown also serves on the Board of The MIT Press, and The Meserve-Kunhardt Foundation.
+Currently an overseer of the University of Pennsylvania libraries, Laura also serves on the Board of The MIT Press, and The Meserve-Kunhardt Foundation.

 She holds a bachelor of arts from Goucher College, a master of arts from Johns Hopkins University, and a master of fine arts in painting from Indiana University.